Supermagnum/piezo-balanced/README.md

 Of course one can use a recorder like a tascam dr40x, as long as it can supply +48 volt phantom power, and has a headphone jack.

+They usually have a 3 pin XLR plug.

 A good set of headphones or ear protection with built in speakers will keep out unwanted sounds or noise.

 Should also work nice with hydrophones.